Spain and Portugal SEPTEMBER 2027

 / Accommodation: Hotel The Literary Man Obidos

-/ Meals: Breakfast & Dinner included
+/ Meals: Breakfast included (Lunch and Dinner are own arrangements)

 / Accommodation: Hotel The Literary Man Obidos - Obidos (Portugal)